Karthik7TR/Karthik_poc/README.md

 # ECS Sample App
-This is a Sample application created by the CCNG Techops team's interns that can be used to test deployments.
+This is a Sample application created by the CCNG TechOps team's interns that can be used to test deployments.
 > :star: ***HINT:***
 >
 > You can follow along with a Cumulus engineer as they describe Cumulus and walk you through these steps.